 Yes, you can sue for Los Angeles workplace harassment if:

-Before filing a lawsuit, you’ll typically need to file a complaint with the EEOC or DFEH, which gives your Los Angeles employer a chance to address the issue first.
+Before filing a lawsuit, you’ll typically need to file a complaint with the EEOC or CRD, which gives your Los Angeles employer a chance to address the issue first.
 An employment attorney can help you understand whether you have a strong case for a lawsuit.

-Los Angeles workplace harassment can have serious consequences for individuals and the organization as a whole.
-For Los Angeles employees, the effects may include:
+Los Angeles workplace harassment can have serious consequences for individuals who are the victims of workplace harassment and the organization as a whole.

 The effects aren’t just personal.
 Los Angeles workplace harassment can create a toxic work environment, harming morale and productivity for everyone.